-Map 4: Flood risk indentified on St Andrews Park
+Map 3: Flood risk indentified on St Andrews Park

-7.2.
-Employment and industrial use sites
+6.2.
+Employment, industrial and hotel and office use sites

 Table 3 from the NPPF shows that Industrial and Employment land sites are an appropriate use within Flood Zone 3a, 2 and 1 and the Exception Test is not required.
 However in order that appropriate policies can be considered and put in place at a local level to manage the flood risk, the flood risk on each of the sites partly within the floodplain is examined in more detail in this section.